ShareBuilder-401k/aurora-serverless-flyway-db/README.md

 The infrastructure files to create a Bastion Host EC2 Instance.
 This instance will be used to establish an SSH Tunnel into the same VPC as the Aurora DB instance so a connection can be established from a local system.
 An `sshtunnel.sh` script has been provided if this method is used to establish a connection.

-An AWS Security Group is created allowing SSH ingress to the host from a provided list of CIDR ranges.
+An AWS Security Group is created allowing SSH ingress to the host from a provided list of CIDR ranges (IP Addresses).
 While the SSH key helps to secure the instance, it is always a good idea to limit access to only the CIDR ranges that will be accessing the instance.

 An SSH key pair is required to connect to the Bastion Host Instance.
 This key pair can be generated using the same command as step 8 in [Repository Setup](#repository-setup).